Shamu (SeaWorld show)

-Shamu was the stage name used for several captive performing orcas at SeaWorld as part of their theatrical Shamu show beginning in 1960s.
-The original Shamu died in 1971, but the name was trademarked by SeaWorld and has been given to different orcas throughout the years.
+Shamu was the stage name used for several performing orcas at SeaWorld.

+The Shamu show began in the 1960s.
+The original Shamu died in 1971, but the name was trademarked by SeaWorld, and has been given to different orcas over the years.

-In March 2016, following the 2010 death of orca trainer Dawn Brancheau and subsequent public backlash from the 2013 documentary Blackfish, SeaWorld announced they would be ending their orca breeding program and phasing out their orca shows, instead opting to introduce, "new, inspiring, natural orca encounters rather than theatrical shows,…[focusing] on orca enrichment, exercise and overall health."
+In March 2016, following the 2010 death of orca trainer Dawn Brancheau, and subsequent public backlash from the 2013 documentary Blackfish, SeaWorld announced they would be ending their orca breeding program and phasing out their orca shows, instead opting to introduce "new, inspiring, natural orca encounters rather than theatrical shows…[focusing] on orca enrichment, exercise and overall health."